-Maintenance costs of environmental protection and payment for negative environmental impact, thousand rubles.
+Maintenance costs of environmental protection and payment for negative environmental impact, thousand rubles Emission of pollutants and generation of waste, tons

 Actual adverse environmental impact dropped YoY due to a 7.1% reduction in electricity generation.
 Such lower impact was also a consequence of changed fuel balance: coal firing dropped from 10,563.1 to 8,700.6 thousand tones, a reduction of 21.4%; gas firing dropped from 12,878.3 to 12,180.8 million m3, a reduction of 5.4%; and fuel oil consumption dropped from 29.6 to 26.5 thousand tons, a reduction of 10.5%.
 Fees charged for such negative impact totaled 135,992 thousand rubles, of which 47,954 thousand rubles was charged in Russia and 88,038 thousand rubles was charged in the Republic of Kazakhstan.